How to Grow a Lemon Tree from Seed (5 Easy Steps)

 Mal secco (Phoma tracheiphila)

-The leaves dry up and drop off, the leaf veins become chlorotic and the midrib of the affected leaves may turn red.
-To control this problem, use clean and sterile material when planting.
-Prune off any affected branches and shoots.
-Spray the trees using copper fungicides.
-And don’t use overhead irrigation method.
+The leaves dry up and drop off, the leaf veins become chlorotic, and the midrib of the affected leaves may turn red.

 Black root rot (Thielaviopsis basicola)

-You may spot brown or black lesions on the roots which eventually turn the whole root system black.
+You may spot brown or black lesions on the roots, which eventually turn the whole root system black.
 The plant leaves may also show signs of chlorosis.

-Ensure that you use high quality growing medium and aeration.
-If not you need to learn how to improve the drainage of your soil.
+Ensure that you use high-quality growing medium and aeration.
+If not, you need to learn how to improve the drainage of your soil.

 Citrus canker (Xanthomonas axonopodis)